Monday, May 18, 2015

 The way you would drag me around by my finger;

-These fragmented memories of our bond are all that linger.
+these fragmented memories of our bond are all that linger.

 Six years passed so quickly in a blur.